Immigration and Visas

 If an applicant will require a Student Visa in order to attend SHSST, we recommend planning ahead as much as possible.
 The visa application process itself can take some time, and it can only be started after a student is formally accepted at Sacred Heart.
 Therefore, we recommend submitting all applications for admission as soon as is practical.

 After the student is admitted into Sacred Heart, the office of International Student Services will issue a Form I-20 (Certificate of Eligibility for Nonimmigrant Student Status) to the incoming student.
 Relevant fees will also be payed and then billed back to the student’s sponsor.
 When the necessary documents have been provided to the incoming student, it becomes the responsibility of the student to apply for their visa online and to schedule an appointment for an interview at their nearest U.S. embassy or consulate.
-Only when the F-1 U.S. Student Visa is granted may the student make plans for travel and enroll at Sacred Heart Seminary and School of Theology.
+Only when the F-1 U.S. Student Visa is granted may the student make plans for travel and enrollment at Sacred Heart Seminary and School of Theology.

 R-1 Religious Worker Visas